ByronChen12138/AURORAE_Home/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

-Our team thrives on collaboration across disciplines and institutions, bringing together innovative ideas and diverse perspectives to tackle the challenges of photonic quantum systems.
+Our team thrives on collaboration across disciplines and institutions, bringing together innovative ideas and diverse perspectives to tackle the challenges during software analysis and testing.
 Whether you’re interested in joining us or learning more about our research, we encourage you to explore the exciting work we’re doing.

 {% include section.html %}